RobotWebTools/rosbridge_suite/ROSBRIDGE_PROTOCOL.md

 the image.
 This string is now used as the data field.
 If fragmentation is necessary, then fragment the data and set the ID, num and total fields to the appropriate values in the fragments.
 Otherwise these fields can be left out.

+#### 3.1.3 CBOR encoding ( _cbor_ )

+For large messages where PNG compression is inappropriate, CBOR encoding can be used.

+PNG uses the "deflate" algorithm (zlib) and is more efficient when there is redundancy in the data, for example an image which is mostly a solid color.

+CBOR is more efficient when the data is more stochastic, like a point cloud.

+When CBOR compression is requested by a subscriber, a binary message will be produced instead of a JSON string.
+Once decoded, the message will contain a normal protocol message.

 ### 3.2 Status messages